Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Viewtracker offers a robust set of standard reports and KPIs, including a summary of the most important metrics in the reports.
 Analytics for Confluence covers essential reporting features but lacks some advanced metrics.

-Viewtracker Data Center uniquely offers a line chart with engaged users, likes on content, and likes on comments, providing a more nuanced view of user engagement.
+Viewtracker Data Center uniquely offers a line, bar or area chart with engaged users, likes on content, and likes on comments, providing a more nuanced view of user engagement.

 Viewtracker allows admins to take direct actions on content displayed in reports: accessing the page history, seeing attachment details, and deleting unused content, among others.
 Analytics for Confluence offers no such shortcuts.